 These methods became crucial in industries for creating prototypes, tools, and even finished products.

-3D printing, or additive manufacturing, forms three-dimensional objects from digital designs.
+Additive manufacturing forms three-dimensional objects from digital designs.
 It builds these objects layer by layer using materials like plastic or metal.

 This method contrasts with subtractive manufacturing, where the material is cut away.
-One exciting advancement is volumetric 3D printing, which can create entire structures at once without layering.
+One exciting advancement is volumetric printing, which can create entire structures at once without layering.
 However, this technology is still mainly in the research stage.

-3D printing is used for the production of intricate shapes with minimal material waste compared to traditional manufacturing methods.
+It is used for the production of intricate shapes with minimal material waste compared to traditional manufacturing methods.
 This versatility makes it valuable across various industries, from creating small trinkets to advanced aerospace components.

 It’s used in biology, high technology, and spans materials like polymers, metals, food, and biological substances.
 This diversity of applications cuts across all industries and regions, highlighting its growing importance.